The Charles and Georgia Robertson

 Dedicatory Plaque for the Carillon at the base of the Tower

-NOTE: All the material below pertains to the "original" carillon installation prior to the 2005 refurbishment and expansion.
+NOTE: Much of the material below pertains to the "original" carillon installation prior to the 2005 refurbishment and expansion.

 Click Here for Pictures from the Carillon Clean-up Day, October 4, 2003